Sjeiti/ronvalstarnl/src/data/markdown/post_useful-custom-cypress-commands.md

 )
 ```

+<small>The reason not to use the returned element in `list.each` with `cy.wrap` is to be able to have a collection, not a single result</small>

 Needless to say this command only aliases nodes that exist in the DOM.
 If a new node is created by an event you must reassign the alias.
 You can do this manually or by calling `asAll` again (or use the previously mentioned [updateAlias](https://docs.cypress.io/api/cypress-api/custom-commands.html)).

-<small>The reason not to use the returned element in `list.each` with `cy.wrap` is to be able to have a collection, not a single result</small>
+At the end of this article we'll revisit this command for an alternative.

 ## **visitPage** to set session-, localStorage and/or cookies